Morayfield State High School

 Morayfield State High School is a public, coeducational high school in Morayfield, Queensland, Australia.
-It first opened its doors on 28 January 1981.
+It opened on 28 January 1981.

 Campus

 Morayfield High School sits beside the intersection of Visentin Road and Buchanan Road.

-The school campus is located directly over the road from Morayfield Train Station.
+The school campus is directly over the road from Morayfield Train Station.

-The campus consists mostly of several single-storey buildings along two avenues emanating from a central courtyard, with one two level, modern, predominantly Maths building.
+The campus consists mostly of several single-storey buildings along two avenues emanating from a central courtyard, with two two-level, modern buildings, one predominantly Maths building and a second senior education building containing science, modern computer labs and accessible learning spaces.
 Most buildings are purpose-built for particular curricula; for example, science labs and art studios.
 The campus includes sporting facilities on its periphery.

-Student support

-The school has numerous support services in place for its students.